Skip to main content

 2. Longer CAG Repeats ∞ Conversely, a longer CAG repeat length is associated with lower receptor sensitivity.
 A man with this variation might require a higher serum testosterone level to achieve the same clinical benefits, as his cells need a stronger stimulus to respond.

 This genetic information provides invaluable context for interpreting lab results.
 Two men could have the exact same “total testosterone” level on a blood test, but if one has short CAG repeats and the other has long repeats, their clinical experience and side effect profile could be vastly different.
-Tailoring the target testosterone level to an individual’s is a hallmark of a sophisticated and personalized TRT protocol.
+Tailoring the target testosterone level to an individual’s receptor sensitivity is a hallmark of a sophisticated and personalized TRT protocol.

 Implications for Female Hormone Protocols